Avefector/The-Brain-Keyboard/Hotkeys/Hotkeys.md

 		- *Create and carry a Block ID's link from one bullet point to another anywhere within or outside notes.*
 		- *Click spacebar between the information or media and your block IDs then copy-paste and/or drag it towards the end.*
 			- *Hold down the left or right arrow button on your keyboard to see where the ID is.*
-	- Type "=" + "]" (then optionally add a /) - Auto-Create New Note by Link (Note Auto-Creator)
+	- Type "=" + "]" (then optionally add a /) - Auto-Create New Note by Link (Note Auto Creator)
 		- *Adds a link to an existing and/or auto-creates new note in a link with the "/" symbol at the end.*
-	- Alt + L - Move the current selection to a new Canvas and create a link in the current Canvas (Advanced Canvas: Encapsulate selection)
-	- Alt + Shift + L - Create a link to any (new) Canvas in the current Canvas (Advanced Canvas: Create file node)
-	- Ctrl + Shift + L - Link Info from a Source (Carry-Forward: Copy Selection with each line linked to its copied source (Default Link Text))
+	- Alt + L - Link Info from a Source (Carry-Forward: Copy Selection with each line linked to its copied source (Default Link Text))
 		- *Same function as "Copy link to line" and copy-pastes the text straight onto your idea for a project.*
+	- Ctrl + Alt + L - Move the current selection to a new Canvas and create a link in the current Canvas (Advanced Canvas: Encapsulate selection)
+	- Ctrl + Shift + L - Create a link to any (new) Canvas in the current Canvas (Advanced Canvas: Create file node)
-	- Ctrl + W - Find links to other files through any Word (Related Notes Finder: Show Possible Links)
+	- Alt + Shift + L - Find links to other files through any Word (Related Notes Finder: Show Possible Links)
-	- Ctrl + Alt + I - Add Internal Link
+	- Ctrl + W - Add Internal Link
-	- Ctrl + Alt + L - Delete Links (Links: Delete Link)
-	- Ctrl + Shift + V - Toggle to See Possible Links (Strange New Worlds: Toggle active state of SNW plugin on/off)
+	- Ctrl + Shift + W - Toggle to See Possible Links (Strange New Worlds: Toggle active state of SNW plugin on/off)
 		- *Quick linking in any note through tagged numbers next to insights.*
 	- Ctrl + E - Add Link to File Outside of Vault (Better File Link: Add File Link)
-	- Ctrl + Alt + E = Turn an Embed Link into an Internal Link (Links: Embed/Unembed Link)
+	- Alt + Shift + E = Turn an Embed Link into an Internal Link (Links: Embed/Unembed Link)
-	- Alt + Shift + E = Add Template / Add Embedded Media then add the "Embed Link" syntax (Templates: Insert template)
-	- Ctrl + K - Link to an external link []() (Paste Link: Paste Markdown Link)
-	- Ctrl + Alt + O - Copy Link to Obsidian URL
+	- Alt + U - Copy Link to Obsidian URL
-	- Alt + M - Add Searched Files/Links to Canvas (File Cooker: Add files in searchresults to target canvas)
+	- Ctrl + Alt + D - Add Searched Files/Links to Canvas (File Cooker: Add files in searchresults to target canvas)
 		- *Add as many files as possible onto a canvas from the search results in the search tab.*
 		- *Also helps in recursively linking canvases together (much like how the Carry-Forward plugin works).*
-	- Alt + J - Add Links from Targeted File to Canvas (File Cooker: Add links in current file to target canvas)
+	- Alt + Shift + D - Add Links from Targeted File to Canvas (File Cooker: Add links in current file to target canvas)
 		- *Attach links from many files of one file onto a canvas.*
 		- [[#^w1u5i]]
 - ## Folder Notes ^w1u5i
 	- Shift + Tab - Move Current Note to Folder Note (Note Folder Autorename: Make this note into a folder note)
 		- *Places note into its own folder note; which must be renamed if you want to take the note out.*
-	- Ctrl + Q / Ctrl + Alt + Q - Quickly Move Note to Folder (File Chucker: Move to new or existing folder) + Move current file to another folder
+	- Ctrl + Q / Alt + Q - Quickly Move Note to Folder (File Chucker: Move to new or existing folder) + Move current file to another folder
 		- *Moves note(s) into any existing folder and/or places note(s) into its own folder note regardless of file type(s).*
-	- Ctrl + Alt + M - Rename all other files linked in current Note (File Cooker: Rename in current file links)
+	- Ctrl + Alt + R - Rename all other files linked in current Note (File Cooker: Rename in current file links)
 		- *Rename all other files linked in current Note at once.*
-	- Ctrl + J - Move Files to Folder Note by Links (File Cooker: Move Links in Current File to...)
+	- Alt + F - Move Files to Folder Note by Links (File Cooker: Move Links in Current File to...)
 		- *Move files to folder note by links.*
-	- Ctrl + Alt + N - Rename Files in Searchresults (File Cooker: Rename Files in Searchresults)
+	- Alt + Shift + R - Rename Files in Searchresults (File Cooker: Rename Files in Searchresults)
 		- *Rename Files in folder notes by the results in the search tab.*
 	- Alt + Click Note in Files - Edit One Selected File
 	- Shift + Click Note in Files - Edit A Row of Selected Files
-	- Ctrl + Alt + Shift + Q - Quickly Move Notes to Folder by Search (File Cooker: Move files in searchresults to ...)
+	- Alt + Shift + Q - Quickly Move Notes to Folder by Search (File Cooker: Move files in searchresults to ...)
 		- *Quickly move notes to a folder by searching them in the search tab.*
-	- Alt + Shift + A - Update Main Folder Note (Map of Content: Update Map of Content)
+	- Ctrl + Shift + R  - Update Main Folder Note (Map of Content: Update Map of Content)
 		- *Hierarchically ties every note's connection to one another in a decentralized manner.*
-	- Ctrl + Shift + A - Set Current Note as Main Folder Note (Map of Content: Set current Note as Central Note)
+	- Alt + R - Set Current Note as Main Folder Note (Map of Content: Set current Note as Central Note)
 		- [[Hotkeys#^oyt0v]]